 - Tolerance level

 - The duration of the addiction.

+You may have to treat these issues along with your withdrawal symptoms.
+This leads to a longer recovery timeline.
 It’s essential to recognize that the effects of withdrawal aren’t permanent.
 The primary phase, i.e. crash of cocaine withdrawal, can differ in intensity and time.
 Also, it can last from 24 hours to a few days.

 However, like other drugs, cocaine cravings may persist for longer periods.
 Also, it can happen again years after attaining soberness.
 Notably, cocaine possesses nearly a short half-life, and cocaine withdrawal symptoms can start as early as 90 minutes after the last dose.